slider1

 We appreciate the funding and support from

-Our mission is to transform the dynamic landscapes of biomolecular science and biomedicine by discovering, designing, and developing advanced AI models and computational frameworks, striding toward real-world impacts and accelerated scientific discoveries.
+Our mission is to transform the dynamic landscapes of biomolecular science and biomedicine by discovering, designing, and developing advanced AI models and computational frameworks, striding toward real-world impacts and accelerated scientific discoveries at the molecular scale.

 • 2025